aeonstasis/messenger-analytics/README.md

 a file path of your choosing.

 ## Install
+Currently, only UNIX-like systems (Mac OS X, Linux) are supported.
+Tested on Ubuntu 18.04 LTS.

 You must have a version of Python 3 running on your system, then after cloning this repository, run:
 ```
 pip install -r requirements.txt